sukumardhoni/reciflix-ionic/readme.md

 More clarification on notify functionality.
 -------------------------------------------

+Think and evolve strategy for enrolling alpha and beta testers from website (using alpha.reciflix.com etc)

 1. user comes to reciflix.com
 we show landing page with image of the app on mobile  and links to appstore